Route Optimization APIs¶

 - absolute values, "real" timestamps.
 In that case all times reported in output with the

-key can be interpreted as timestamps.
+arrivalkey can be interpreted as timestamps.

 The absence of a time window in input means no timing constraint

 applies.
-In particular, a vehicle with no time_window
+In particular, a vehicle with no time_window key will be

 able to serve any number of tasks, and a task with no time_windows